 The applicant believes that the proposed Aydan Court medium density development meets the goals for residential development in the R-SS-C district under Option B below.
-(The R-SS-C District standards are shown below in bold text.
+(The R-SS-C District standards as proposed in "Ordinance B" are shown below in bold text.
 The applicant's response information is shown in italics.)